jenkins-x/jx-docs/content/en/v3/admin/platforms/eks/_index.md

 - Install <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform">terraform CLI</a>

-- Install <a href="https://github.com/jenkins-x/jx-cli/releases">jx CLI </a>
+- Install <a href="https://jenkins-x.io/v3/admin/setup/jx3/">jx CLI </a>

 - For AWS SSO ensure you have installed AWSCLI version 2 - [see here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
-You must then configure it to use Named Profiles - [see here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
+You must then configure it to use Named Profiles - [see here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure-profiles.html)

-- <a href="https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,admin:repo_hook,write:packages,read:packages,write:discussion,workflow" target="github-token" class="btn bg-primary text-light">Create Git Token for the Bot user </a>
+- You should use a dedicated git user account for the Bot user.
+Jenkins X will use this user to interact with git.
+After you are logged in with the Bot user account you may use the following link  <a href="https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,admin:repo_hook,write:packages,read:packages,write:discussion,workflow" target="github-token" class="btn bg-primary text-light">Create Git Token for the Bot user </a>

 - Override the variable defaults in the Infrastructure repository.
 (E.g, edit variables.tf, set TF*VAR* environment variables, or pass the values on the terraform command line.)